Shopify/ghostferry/master/_sources/tutorialcopydb.rst.txt

 In this tutorial, we will be using two test databases that we setup locally and we will not consider the application.
-With git, clone the Ghostferry repository and create the test mysql instances:
+With git, clone the Ghostferry repository and create the test MySQL instances:

 .. code-block:: shell-session